A-kly/School-Vault/PSYCH 258/Topic 7 - Long-Term Memory.md

 - follow-up study 8 years later showed 30-day spacing group outperformed the other two (Bahrick & Phelps, 1987)

-- **------- effect**: distributed practice produces better remembering than massed practice
+- **==spacing== effect**: distributed practice produces better remembering than massed practice
 - why?

-**▸ multiple -------- -------- theory**: multiple study sessions lead to multiple types of encoding, thus greater chance of matching during test conditions
+- **multiple ==encoding contexts== theory**: multiple study sessions lead to multiple types of encoding, thus greater chance of matching during test conditions

-**▸ --- theory**: the more rapid eye movement sessions following study sessions, the more consolidation that occurs
+- **==REM== theory**: the more rapid eye movement sessions following study sessions, the more consolidation that occurs

 Kornell & Bjork (2008): interleaved practice

-- goal: identify painting styles of different artists by inductive learning (observing ---------)
+- goal: identify painting styles of different artists by inductive learning (observing ==exemplars==)
 - stimuli were multiple landscape paintings by relatively unfamiliar artists, including Henri-Edmond Cross, Marilyn Mylrea, and YeiMei
 - independent variable was the nature of practice

-**▸** ------- practice: participants studied artists one at a time (e.g., 6 paintings by Cross presented consecutively, followed by 6 by Mylrea, etc.)
+-  ==blocked== practice: participants studied artists one at a time (e.g., 6 paintings by Cross presented consecutively, followed by 6 by Mylrea, etc.)

-**▸** ----------- practice: participants studied artists mixed up (e.g., 1 painting by Cross, then 1 by YeiMei, then 1 by Mylrea, etc.)
+-  ==interleaved== practice: participants studied artists mixed up (e.g., 1 painting by Cross, then 1 by YeiMei, then 1 by Mylrea, etc.)

 - both groups studied 6 paintings by each of 12 artists, then were tested with 4 previously unseen paintings each of the 12 artists
 - results:

-**▸** blocked: 50% correct
+	-  blocked: 50% correct

-**▸** interleaved: --- correct
+	-  interleaved: ==65==% correct

 - in one experiment, participants experienced both blocked and interleaved practice: 78% of participants did better with interleaved practice
-- but when asked to rate practice effectiveness, --- rated blocking as good as (or better than) interleaving
+- but when asked to rate practice effectiveness, ==78==% rated blocking as good as (or better than) interleaving
-- conclusion: ------------ enhances inductive learning of concepts and categories
+- conclusion: ==interleaving== enhances inductive learning of concepts and categories
 - implications: even though it may seem less effective, to maximize learning of different concepts, multiple examples should be presented and practiced interleaved
 - interleaving has been shown to work in basketball, baseball, identifying birds, electrocardiogram interpretation, learning microsurgery, and assessing complex legal scenarios
 - may work by requiring the learner to differentiate among related concepts, or to retrieve the correct strategy for each different type of problem
 - spaced vs. interleaved practice:
 	- interleaving can be seen as a subtype of spacing

 ![spaced vs. massed diagram](PSYCH%20258/Attachments/p258s07-14.png)